Wojtek321/Sound-source-localization/README.md

 - Random Forest
 - K Neighbors

-These were saved in the `models` directory.
+They are stored in the `models` directory.

 ## License